Air India Express Flight 812

-Air India Express Flight 812 was a scheduled international flight from Dubai International Airport, Dubai, to Mangalore International Airport, Mangalore.
+Air India Express Flight 812 was a scheduled international flight from Dubai International Airport, Dubai, to Mangalore International Airport, Mangaluru.
 On 22 May 2010, the Boeing 737-800 passenger jet operating the flight crashed on landing at Mangalore.
 The captain had continued an unstabilised approach, despite three calls from the first officer to initiate a "go-around", resulting in the aircraft overshooting the runway, falling down a hillside, and bursting into flames.
 Of the 166 passengers and crew on board, 158 were killed (all 6 crew members and 152 passengers); only eight survived.
 This was the first fatal accident involving Air India Express.

 Background

 Aircraft

 The accident involved a Boeing 737-8HG(SFP), one of the few 737s with a short-field performance package for landing at airports with short runways, with the aircraft registration VT-AXV and manufacturer's serial number 36333, line number 2481.

 Crew

 The crew consisted of Captain Zlatko Glušica, First Officer Harbinder Singh Ahluwalia, and four flight attendants.
 Glušica, aged 55, was a British and Serbian national with over 10,000 hours of flying and over 7,500 hours of command experience (including 2,440 hours on the Boeing 737), and Ahluwalia, aged 40, was a former employee of Jet Airways who joined Air India Express in 2009, having logged 3,620 flight hours with 3,319 of them on the Boeing 737.
 Both pilots were based in Mangalore.